Wellness Improves Learning for Youth (WILY) - Chronic Illness Management

 - Wisconsin Department of Public Instruction’s webcasts on medication administration by various routes.

-- Wisconsin Public Health Association’s Wisconsin Improving School Health Services Project (WISHeS) page provides access to sample policies including those for asthma, diabetes, concussion, medication administration, medication disposal, and medication error.
+- Wisconsin Public Health Association’s Wisconsin Improving School Health Services Project (WISHeS) page provides access to sample policies including those for administering medications, glucagon administration, concussions, emergency nursing services, food allergies management, medication disposal, medication errors, non-student specific epinephrine administration, and student self-administration of emergency medication.

 - WISHeS sample procedures including those related to urinary, respiratory, digestive, endocrine, and cardiovascular conditions.